 I am grateful to know that at this moment I am living the life of my dreams.
 My goal is to be absolutely present with that fact.

-My son will be off to school in a year or so.
+My son is in school now.
 We are raising him with the very same intention that we are living our own lives.
 I want the freedom to be there when he is done school for the day.
 These are the goals that drive my decisions today.